leastbad/stimulus-hotkeys/README.md

 ## Setup

 Note: **stimulus-hotkeys requires StimulusJS v2.0+**

-*If you are reading this in the past* (Stimulus 2 isn't out yet) you can change your `stimulus` package in `package.json` to point to [this commit](https://github.com/stimulusjs/dev-builds/archive/b8cc8c4/stimulus.tar.gz).

 Add stimulus-hotkeys to your main JS entry point or Stimulus controllers root folder: